cgillinger/MMM-SRVMA/Readme.md

 ### Description
 This module displays Swedish VMA (Important Public Announcements) on your MagicMirror.
 It shows different types of alerts with color-coding based on severity:
-- Red: Severe alerts (like the industrial accident alert shown in the screenshot)
+- Red: Severe alerts (like industrial accidents)
-- Orange: Moderate alerts
+- Orange: Moderate alerts (like severe weather warnings)
-- Yellow: Minor alerts
+- Yellow: Minor alerts (like traffic disruptions)

 ### Installation
 1. Navigate to your MagicMirror's modules folder: